stravalib/stravalib/docs/get-started/how-to-get-strava-data-python.md

 # (or Jupyter Notebook)
 code = input("Please enter the code that you received: ") print(
-    "Great!
-Your code is ",
+    f"Great!
+Your code is {code}\n"
-    code,
+    "Next, I will exchange that code for a token.\n" "I only have to do this once."
-    "Next, I will exchange that code for a token.\n" "I only have to do this once.", )
+)

 # Exchange the code returned from Strava for an access token